XimeraProject/ximeraFirstSteps/README.md

 Once you clone this repository, VS Code will ask you, via a pop-up (or a notification flag) in the lower right-hand corner, if you want to install extensions. **Install the suggested extensions.**
 Once the extensions are installed, you should have four new small buttons at the bottom right-hand corner of your screen in VS code.
-The new buttons will be named "PDF," "HTML," "Bake," and "Serve."
+The new buttons will be named "PDF," "HTML," "Bake," "Serve," and "XimeraServer."
+Buttons

 ### Bake with Xake

 If you press the "Bake" button, it should start downloading the Docker container.
 Then it should compile the course.
 The very **first** time it will compile all the documents.
 This will take some time.
 However, the next time you compile, it will only compile updated files and will be **much** faster.

 ### Getting GPG Keys

-You need to have a GPG to create a course.
+You need to have a GPG to deploy to the OSU server.
 This ensures that no one "overwrites" your online course without you knowing.
 (Even if this did happen, you can always just re-deploy and contact the Ximera developers)

 Start by checking if you have GPG keys:
 ```